3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-For the e$^{-}$ - p$^{+}$ jet, Figure \ref{ByBxz}b shows that the MI grows around $x/\Delta = 400$ dominantly, it propagates toward the jet center and generates two MI modes in the linear stage.
-The supplemental movie \footnote{MovieByBxz$\_$e$-$p.mp4 at \href{https://zenodo.org/record/5449257}{doi: 10.5281/zenodo.5449257}} shows clearly the stronger MI mode near the jet center.
-In the non-linear stage, Figure \ref{ByBxz}d shows a very strong toroidal (helical) magnetic field in the jet at $t=1000 \omega_{\rm pe}^{-1}$ (at approximately $500\lesssim x/\Delta \lesssim 830$), with the amplitude $B/B_{\rm 0}\approx 56$ (see above).
+Figure \ref{ByBxz}c shows the grown MI and kKHI in the non-linear stage at $x/\Delta > 700$, as indicated with the black arrow.
+We see here how the MI grows stronger and generates two dominant modes along the jet radius, the inner mode having larger amplitude.
+Simultaneously, the longitudinal kKHI wave modes modulate the magnetic field along the jet.
+For the e$^{-}$ - i$^{+}$ jet, Figure \ref{ByBxz}b shows that the MI grows around $x/\Delta = 450$ dominantly, it propagates toward the jet center modulated by the kKHI modes already at the linear stage.
+The supplemental movie \footnote{MovieBy$\_$pairJet.mp4 at \href{https://zenodo.org/record/7017747}{doi: 10.5281/zenodo.7017747}} shows clearly the MI mode growth.

-This magnetic field amplification is attributed to the kKHI and MI which was similarly observed in the unmagnetized case of \cite{nishikawa2016a} (see also Fig.~\ref{By4}b).
-One can note that the outer MI mode merges with the inner mode (Fig. \ref{ByBxz}d).
-Figure \ref{ByBxz}d shows that the field structure pinched by the MI is strongly modulated which reflects the growth of kKHI along the jet, demonstrating that the field collimation is caused by the pinching of the jet electrons towards the center of the jet, as already noted for the electron density structures~\footnote{Supplementary videos MovieByBxz$\_$e$-$p.mp4, MovieByBxz$\_$e$-$e.mp4 at \href{https://zenodo.org/record/5449257}{doi: 10.5281/zenodo.5449257}}.
-The detailed structure of the growing modes of both MI and kKHI is shown in Fig. \ref{bcontours}b below.
+In the non-linear stage, in Figure \ref{ByBxz}d we find a strong $B_{\rm y}$ component excited by MI at $t=900 \omega_{\rm pe}^{-1}$ (at approximately $580\lesssim x/\Delta \lesssim 620$).
+There is a magnetic field amplification in the non-linear stage, which can be attributed to the kKHI and MI which was similarly observed in the unmagnetized case of \cite{nishikawa2016a} (see also Fig.~\ref{By4}b).
+Here the outer MI mode merges with the inner mode (Fig. \ref{ByBxz}d) closer to the jet center, where one sees comparatively the highly concentrated negative and then positive $J_x$ current in Fig. \ref{Jx4}d.
+That means that the magnetic field structure is pinched by the MI which is strongly modulated due to the growth of kKHI along the jet, and demonstrates that the field collimation is caused primary by the pinching of the jet electrons by the MI of the strong toroidal magnetic field present, towards the center of the jet.
+At the non-linear stage both MI and kKHI are saturated, and they subsequently become weakened and quasi-steady strips of $E_x$ are generated (see Fig. \ref{Bacc2} below) with a kKHI modulation along the jet propagation \footnote{Supplementary movies MovieBy$\_$eiJet.mp4, MovieBy$\_$pairJet.mp4 at \href{https://zenodo.org/record/7017747}{doi: 10.5281/zenodo.7017747}}.